 When you invest in an all-in-one marketing platform, these answers are available in one space.
 With data already connected to account for every stage of the customer journey, marketers and salespeople can avoid the gaps that come with manual comparisons and use these insights to drive lead nurturing tactics and other inbound-minded marketing solutions that are more likely to inspire action.

 Marketing and sales teams operate under busy schedules, so there’s not always time to have conversations around individual contacts.
 Yet, it’s critical that both parties remain on the same page as to the dynamics and activities of prospects, so meaningful conversations can be had.

 Consider this in the context of the first call sales has with an interested prospect.
 When the salesperson can see the webpages a prospect has viewed, as well as content pieces they’ve downloaded, they can better understand the products/services they might be interested in and build a talk track around that.

 Because all-in-one marketing platforms are powered by a single database, marketing and sales have access to the same information.
 With everyone working from the same record, the two departments naturally become more aligned in their efforts, which creates more opportunities.
-In fact, when sales and marketing functions are tightly aligned, research shows businesses enjoy a 38% higher win rate for sales and a 36% higher customer retention rate.
+In fact, when sales and marketing functions are tightly aligned, research shows businesses enjoy a 38% higher win rate for sales and 24% of businesses reported a higher customer retention rate.